Raster data#

 Last notes#

 We focus here on the general raster structure and the methods in gdal to access the different elements of the structure.
-Of course you can also do a lof of more cool stuff, including (1) creating new files, (2) reproject images, (3) rasterize vector data, etc. Many of the functions we will touch upon in this course, but others not.
+Of course you can also do a lof of more cool stuff, including (1) reproject images, (2) rasterize vector data, etc. Many of the functions we will touch upon in this course and in this online script, but others not.
 We encourage you to continue reading, using some additional sources, e.g.,

 1. The book by Garrard.
 It is a bit outdated in some aspects but has still some nice information, particularly regarding the affine transformation